-dencover go digital - On the 29th May we're launching a brand new online portal to provide a faster, more efficient way for you to submit claims - Learn more
+dencover go digital - We have now launched our brand new online portal to provide a faster, more efficient way for you to submit claims - Learn more

 Here you’ll find the answers to frequently asked questions about dencover’s products, plans and jargon busting terms.

 Here we’ll help you to understand some of the commonly used jargon within dental insurance.

 Chat with us to suggest more jargon for us to bust!